-There is to be at least one portable foam applicator unit approved according to standards recognized by Tasneef.
+There is to be at least one portable foam applicator unit approved according to standards recognized by Tasneef

 Each such space is to contain approved foamtype fire extinguishers, each of at least 45 I capacity or equivalent, sufficient in number to enable foam or its equivalent to be directed on to any part of the fuel and lubricating oil pressure systems, gearing and other fire hazards.
-In addition, a sufficient number of portable foam extinguishers or equivalent are to be provided which are to be so located that no point in the space is more than 10 m walking distance from an extinguisher and that there are at least two such extinguishers in each such space In Barge-accommodation units carrying more than 36 passengers, each machinery space of category A shall be provided with at least two suitable water fog applicators.
+In addition, a sufficient number of portable foam extinguishers or equivalent are to be provided which are to be so located that no point in the space is more than 10 m walking distance from an extinguishers in each such space In Bargeaccommodation units carrying more than 36 passengers, each machinery space of category A shall be provided with at least two suitable water fog applicators.